phR0ze/ruby-nub/README.md

 left to right, such that you can execute the ***clean*** command then the ***build*** command or more in a single command line expression.
-Each command in a chained command expression may have its own specific options (those coming after the command but before the next command) or if options are omitted those options that apply from the next command will be used.
+Each command in a chained command expression may have its own specific options (those coming after the command but before the next command) or if options are omitted the options from the next command will be used.
 The chained command options syntax allows one to have a cleaner multi-command line expression with reusable options.
 Options are said to apply in a chained command syntax when they are of the same type in the positional case or same type and name in the named case.

 ***Commander.new*** must be run from the app's executable file for it to pick up the app's filename properly.